opus-research/jgit/Documentation/technical/reftable.md

 required to ensure no single index block exceeds the file format's max block size of `16777215` bytes (15.99 MiB).
-To acheive constant O(1) disk seeks for lookups the index must be a single level, which is permitted to exceed the file's configured `block_size`, but not the format's max block size of 15.99 MiB.
+To acheive constant O(1) disk seeks for lookups the index must be a single level, which is permitted to exceed the file's configured block size, but not the format's max block size of 15.99 MiB.

 If present, the ref index block(s) appears after the last ref block.
-The prior ref block should be padded to ensure the ref index starts on a block alignment.

 If there are at least 4 ref blocks, a ref index block should be written to improve lookup times.
 Cold reads using the index require 2 disk reads (read index, read block), and binary searching < 4 blocks also requires <= 2 reads.
 Omitting the index block from smaller files saves space.

+If the file is unaligned and contains more than one ref block, the ref index must be written.

 Index block format: